famiu/feline.nvim/USAGE.md

 If you omit the provider value, it will be set to an empty string.
 A component with no provider or an empty provider may be useful for things like [applying a highlight to section gaps](#highlight-section-gaps) or just having an icon or separator as a component.

-#### Component short provider
+#### Truncation

 Feline has an automatic smart truncation system where components can be automatically truncated if the statusline doesn't fit within the window.
-In order to make use of this truncation system, you have to define the `short_provider` component value.
+There's a few component values associated with truncation.

+##### Component short provider

+`short_provider` is an optional component value that allows you to take advantage of Feline's truncation system.
+Note that this should only be defined if you want to enable truncation for the component, otherwise it's absolutely fine to omit it.

 `short_provider` works just like the `provider` value, but is activated only when the component is being truncated due to the statusline not fitting within the window. `short_provider` is independent from the `provider` value so it can be a different provider altogether, or it can be a shortened version of the same provider or the same provider but with a different `opts` value.
 For example: